Genesee County Jail

 Friday NO VISITS

-There are also no visits on Thanksgiving or Christmas.
+There are no visits on Thanksgiving or Christmas.

-Visits are by appointment only, first-come, first-served basis; and a 24-hour notice is strongly recommended.
-Visits are scheduled every hour during the times listed above.
+Visits are on a first-come, first-served basis every hour during the times listed above.

 Additions to a visit must be made 24 hours prior to the time of the scheduled visit.